ronksks/RandomUser-API-dotnet/README.md

 thumbnail (string)

 ### GET /users/random/{count}
-This endpoint returns the specified number of random user data.
+This endpoint returns the specified number of random user data. <br />
 The response is an array of user objects, where each object includes the same fields as described in endpoint #1.

 ### GET /users/{id}

-This endpoint returns user data for a specific user ID.
+This endpoint returns user data for a specific user ID.<br />
 The response includes the same fields as described in endpoint #1.

 ### POST /users

-This endpoint allows you to create a new user.
+This endpoint allows you to create a new user. <br />
 The request body should include the following fields:

 name (object),
 title (string),